rduplain/jeni-python/README.rst

 be committed or rolled back before close is called, and not left as an operation to be called during the close phase.

+Providers are closed in the reverse order in which they were opened, and each provider is only closed once.

 ``Injector.enter(self)``
 ------------------------